-- 16.1 Save for Results that are subject to the terms of the [Future Proofing our Climate and Weather Intellectual Property Pledge], where they are capable of commercial exploitation you should seek to exploit the Results commercially.
-This should be done, where applicable, in accordance with the Commercialisation Hypothesis. - 16.2 Save for Results that are subject to the terms of the [Future Proofing our Climate and Weather Intellectual Property Pledge], if for any reason you choose not to exploit any such Results commercially within a reasonable timeframe (or, where applicable, the timeframe set out in the Commercialisation Hypothesis) you are encouraged to discuss the position with ARIA, and you may request that ARIA exploit them or assist you with their exploitation.
+- 16.1 Where they are capable of commercial exploitation you should seek to exploit the Results commercially. - 16.2 If for any reason you choose not to exploit any such Results commercially within a reasonable timeframe you are encouraged to discuss the position with ARIA, and you may request that ARIA exploit them or assist you with their exploitation.
 In this case ARIA may request that you assign the relevant Foreground IP to it or its nominee.
 Any assignment would include a licence back to the relevant Foreground IP for research purposes.